ElektraInitiative/libelektra/doc/todo/ROADMAP.md

 fix types:
 	type checker should check like defined in schema let json use same types (double, boolean, nothing for string)

+## fix relative ##

+plugins should use relative pathes so that import/export/remount works

+- dump
+- ni